 What Is a Trust and What Can a Trust Do for You?

 The precise definition of a trust is a legal document in which one party, the “settlor,” gives another party, the “trustee,” the right to hold title to assets or property for the benefit of a third party, the “beneficiary.”

-Depending on what type of trust you choose to establish, a trust can help you protect your assets against lawsuits and creditors, reduce your tax burden, and/or allow your beneficiaries to avoid the probate process – and the high cost of probate – after your death.
+Depending on what type of trust you choose to establish, a trust can help with asset protection against lawsuits and creditors, reduce your tax burden, transfer assets, and/or allow your beneficiaries to avoid the probate process – and the high cost of probate – after your death.

 When you establish a trust, your assets and properties can be transferred to the trust throughout your lifetime and distributed to your beneficiaries after your death by the person you name as your trustee.
 A trustee’s duties are similar to the duties of the executor of a will.

 Like a last will and testament, a trust can spell out who inherits what after your death, and it can also ensure that your wishes are honored and that your instructions are carried out faithfully at that time.

 Trusts are established by settlors and their estate planning lawyers, who then decide which of the settlor’s assets and properties will be transferred into the trust and when.
 A trustee then manages the trust and holds the trust assets for the beneficiaries of the trust.

 Every trust is unique – or should be – because a trust should be designed with the settlor’s needs and goals in mind.
 While there are many types of trusts, and each is different, the basic and most popular common types of trusts are discussed below.